Automattic/jetpack/docs/monorepo.md

 - phpunit.xml.dist
 - readme.txt
 - A main plugin.php (plugin_name.php), with filled in header

 #### Github Actions

 - action.yml

+### Next Steps

+* The wizard should auto-generate common information
+* Check things over to make sure it looks correct
+* If your project requires a build step, add steps to `composer.json` and `package.json`
+* Create a mirror repo if necessary.
+See [Mirror repositories](#mirror-repositories).
 ## Project structure

 We use `composer.json` to hold metadata about projects.
 Much of our generic tooling reads this metadata to customize handling of the project.
 Metadata keys used are: